hurwitzlab/biosys-analytics/lectures/07-python-dictionaries/python-dictionaries.md

 # Python Dictionaries

+> Sometimes I feel like my job is deeply meaningful and then I remember that at the end of the day most of what I do is asking students to read error messages from compilers. -- Kristopher Micinski

 Python has a data type called a "dictionary" that allows you to associate some "key" (often a string but it could be a number or even a tuple) to some "value" (which can be anything such as a string, number, tuple, list, set, or another dictionary).
 The same data structure in other languages is also called a map, hash, and associative array.

 You can define the define a dictionary with all the key/value pairs using the `{}` braces: